 Let Me Hear Your Voice

 I saw my self walking a path at the bottom of what appeared to be an extremely high and narrow canyon, it narrowed as I progressed further down the path and began to feel like I was walking in a way that was cut in stone, in fact this path seemed to be cut through a mountain, and I was walking though what I began to understand was a passage way, proving to become more narrow, and more difficult in the passing of time.
 I knew I had to continue- I was compelled, convinced, and resolved to keep going, but the further in this trek I walked, the more fear would creep in and doubt would trouble my mind as the deepening canyon cast ever darker shadows.
-But, I would shake it off, and keep going, the path came to a bend, it was more narrow, the walls of it towered above me; yet, impossible as it seemed, I was able to keep going.
-It was at this point, in the mountain, where the walls were their highest, where the way narrowed, and the sense of isolation deepened.
+But, I would shake it off, and keep going, the path came to a passage, it was more narrow, the walls of it towered above me; yet, impossible as it seemed, I was able to keep going.
+It was at this point, in the mountain, where the walls were their highest, where the way extremely narrow, and the sense of isolation deepened.
 It all became to much for me, and I felt I was asked to accomplish an impossible feet.

 I found myself in a battle of wits fending off fear’s taunt, as my mind succumbed to an icy notion that I was stuck, with no way out, and wouldn’t be able to move.
-That some how I believed a lie, understanding Jonah’s lament I felt doubt tear through me like shards of ice, my accusatory voice taunting me, “You’re going the wrong way”, I thought I couldn’t breath, and I wept for what seemed like hours lodged in the depths of this rock mountain.
+That some how I believed a lie, I felt doubt tear through me like shards of ice, an accusatory voice taunting me, “You’re going the wrong way”, I thought I couldn’t breathe, and I wept for what seemed like hours lodged in the depths of this rock mountain.
 Now, I stood there convinced I had done something wrong for this to be happening to me, thinking this could not have been what God had planned for my life.
 I remembered Jonah’s lament and felt that I could understand a portion of his agony.

 “I cried out to the Lord because of my affliction,